truegoodcraft/business_project/README.md

    python app.py --init-org
    ```

-   The command asks for the business name, contact information, and preferred short code (for example, `TGC` to produce IDs like `TGC-001`).
+   The command asks for the business name, contact information, and preferred short code (for example, `ABC` to produce IDs like `ABC-001`).
 Your answers populate `organization_profile.json` and refresh `docs/organization_reference.md` for quick reference during audits.

 3. Install dependencies and launch the controller: